marly-ai/marly/README.md

 # Marly
 [![PyPI version](https://img.shields.io/pypi/v/marly.svg)](https://pypi.org/project/marly/)

 A data integration platform that leverages language models for the movement of unstructured data.
-Our goal is to help you structure relevant data points from documents like a PDF, PPT or WRD doc from any source and move it to any destination.
+Our goal is to help you structure relevant data points from documents like a PDF, PPT or WRD doc from any source, compose it (provide a document like XSLX, PDF) and move it to any destination.

 # How to Run
 Install the Marly Python Package